ofadipe/WDI_Assignment1/documentation.md

 I would have also done some unit testing (although there is a test automatically created which is found in the test folder), I would have personally wanted to create a few tests myself.

 I originally was going to have a splash page but decided to focus on features such as weather API and PWA, but in the future I will add a splash page.

+Overall I enjoyed this project and I tried to challenge myself, I learnt a lot throughout such as NuxtJS, VueJS, Vuetify, Firebase among other things.